docusign/postman-collections/README.md

-# The DocuSign eSignature API Postman Collection
+# The DocuSign Postman Collections

-This repo contains a Postman collection for the DocuSign eSignature API version 2.1.
+This repo contains a Postman collection for the DocuSign eSignature API, Rooms API and Click API.

 Guide: https://docusign.github.io/postman-collections/